 The list of data available for display is available in the routing category of this file.

-'Measure distance' is a convenient tool allowing you to measure distances between multiple points on the map - both connected by straight lines or by calculated routes.
+'Plan a route' is a convenient tool allowing you to measure distances between multiple points on the map - both connected by straight lines or by calculated routes.

 Making a route from Favorites

 You can join your favorites into a route.
 This is especially handy on vacations and trips to new places: add the points you'd like to visit to Favorites and then build a route covering them all.
 To do that, just go to My places-> My favorites and tap the flag icon in the bottom.
 Now you can choose the locations to visit.
 After that, tap the flag icon once again.
 You'll see them all as map markers on the top of the screen.
 Tap the ⋮ button to add them to the route.
 You can also sort the markers from closest to you to the farthest or vice versa.
 To order markers or change the order, just tap the right upper button on the map markers screen.
 You can also add waypoints after the route is calculated.
 Just tap on the map and choose Add as last intermediate waypoint.
 You'll be able to arrange the waypoints after that.
 Choose your starting point in the navigation menu.
 You can start the route from your current position, a Favorite on the map, the point on map you select or a particular address.